 The weight of this section is a combination of the previous two, giving it a 100% weight towards the final exam prep outcomes.

 To fully take advantage of the study guide, students are advised to:

 - Be thorough with the textbook provided with whatever certification, and use this absorption of info to answer the assignment questions as best you can.

 - Use the assignment answers provided to compare with your answers.

 - Study the general terms and study them well.

 - 4. Revise, revise, revise.

-I find, as do many students, this to be the real turning point in their personal trainer exam success.
-For that reason I rate the study guide quite highly.
+This is the real turning point in their personal trainer exam success, as do many students.
+For that reason, I rate the study guide quite highly.

 Audio Study Guide